yehzhang/RapidTest/README.md

 ### Advanced features

-- [Using operations](./advanced_features.md#using-operations) when there are multiple methods to be called.
+- Use [operations](./advanced_features.md#using-operations) when there are multiple methods to call.

 ### Other features

-- You can use `ListNode` and `TreeNode` in your `solution.py` directly like you did in the LeetCode editor without first importing them.
+- You can use `ListNode` and `TreeNode` directly in your `solution.py` like you did in the LeetCode editor without first importing them.
 - Sometimes the order of returned elements in a list does not matter.
 You may specify this situation like:
     ```Python
     from rapidtest import Test, unordered